jazcap53/jazcap53.github.io/content/youve_got_to_suffer_if_you_want_to_play_the_blues.md

 Interspecies communication via art is possible.
 Humans hear music in the song-speech of whales, and in the territorial and mating calls of birds.
 My dog
 Jasper, a black lab/shepherd mix, would sing to the wail of an ambulance siren: softly when the siren was in the distance, in full voice as the sound drew near.
 She would sing along with my saxophone, her wagging tail displaying her joy in this duet.
-Could an artifical mind appreciate human art?

 Inorganic intelligence created by humans would inevitably bear our stamp -- witness the facial recognition algorithms tainted by racism.
 Could music, created entirely by machines, be enjoyable / meaningful / comprehensible to humans?
-Might we even be completly unaware of some medium in which they chose to create art?
+Might we even be completely unaware of some medium in which they chose to create art?

 One day, our creations might become our heirs.
 I would wish for them an inalienable right to control their own destiny, independently of human concerns.